 Context for the Discussion

-According to a survey the International Facility Management Association conducted of its members, the current breakdown of office types is 59 percent open plan, 34 percent private, and 7 percent bullpen.*1 These statistics indicate the prevalence of a mix of spaces within the average company.
+According to a survey the International Facility Management Association conducted of its members, the current breakdown of office types is 60 percent open plan, 32 percent private, and 8 percent bullpen.*1 These statistics indicate the prevalence of a mix of spaces within the average company.
 The trouble is, no two companies are alike.
-Finding the right mix means that a facility and its layout must reflect corporate culture, structure, goals, and branding—all the things that make an organization unique.
+The right mix is one that reflects corporate culture, structure, goals, and branding—all the things that make an organization unique.
 The question is this: What is the right mix for this company, one that will best help it achieve its goals?

 Organizational Considerations: Strategy and Culture

 The first consideration in the decision of the mix of private to open space should be alignment of workspace and business strategy.
-When Herman Miller’s former CEO Mike Volkema decided that in order to be competitive the company needed to get serious about speeding up decision-making, he made some changes to executive offices.
-The executives, who had been located in private offices in different buildings, all moved to a common area in the company’s Front Door space.
-The offices weren’t totally private but did offer some privacy, and they had standing-height privacy panels on all sides and a door.
-All opened into a “backyard” space—a comfortable, casual area shared by all the executives.
+For example, in an effort to speed up decision-making, Herman Miller moved all its executives, most of whom had been sitting in private offices in different buildings, into a common area in the company’s Front Door space.
+While not totally private, the new offices did offer some privacy through standing-height panels, and executives shared a private casual area.

 It’s tempting to jump to the conclusion that an open floor plan is good for everyone.
-But the reason it worked for Herman Miller is that the facility change aligned with the company’s culture and its business objectives.
+But the reason it works for Herman Miller is that the facility is aligned with the company’s business objectives.
 In general, work that involves joint analysis or problem solving, as was the case here, will likely benefit from shared space and tools.
-On the other hand, when confidentiality is paramount to a business’s success, based on the kind of work it does, privacy becomes a priority that can be addressed through a variety of spatial choices.
+On the other hand, when confidentiality is paramount to a business’s success, based on the kind of work it does, privacy becomes a priority.

 Another consideration is corporate culture.
 Companies should be intentional about using the mix of space to either reinforce the current culture or help change to a preferred culture.
 Executives at one global real estate and property management firm wanted to increase interaction through serendipitous encounters.
 They incorporated small, informal meeting areas into their facility redesign.
 They also provided a coffee bar, which was intended to give people a place to connect in impromptu meetings.
 When the redesign was complete, the executives asked their administrative assistants to schedule their meetings in the coffee bar.

-Those initial executive meetings weren’t serendipitous, but they did model the desired behavior, says Brower.
-It wasn’t long before employees started gathering there for informal, often unscheduled, meetings.
+While those initial executive meetings weren’t serendipitous, they did model the desired behavior, says Brower.*3 It wasn’t long before employees started gathering there for informal, often unscheduled, meetings.
 “The modeling was critical,” she says.
 “The Facilities department can do a lot to reinforce culture, but facilities alone cannot sustain or change a culture.
-All the company’s policies and practices have to align to support the desired culture.”
+All the company’s policies, practices, and processes have to align to support the desired culture.”

 Other considerations include the types of workers a company has and the market it is in.
 The mix of private to open is likely to be quite different in an advertising agency, for example, than it is in a financial institution.
 The differences between organizations can be a result of how they define “open.”
 A firm in the oil and gas industry may define the word differently than one in accounting and law, for example.